 The periodic quality review of functional units (academic, research and support) at the University of Limerick (UL) represents a cornerstone institutional quality assurance/quality improvement mechanism.
-This document provides guidelines in relation to the quality review process for the Faculty of Science and Engineering (sometimes referred to as 'the faculty' or 'the unit' in this document).
+This document provides guidelines in relation to the quality review process for UL Engage (sometimes referred to as 'the unit' or 'the unit' in this document).